ODNP: What Are We Working On?

 Details

-This query doesn’t come close to taking full advantage of SPARQL’s regex function, but this will match on “quilt” or “quilts” and the “i” flag allows matching regardless of capitalization.
+This query doesn’t come close to taking full advantage of SPARQL’s regex function, but this will match on “quilt” or “quilting” and the “i” flag allows matching regardless of capitalization.

 What Are Digital Library Services?